gaojun0816/nativediscloser/README.md

 There will be a *performance* file generated which states the performance of the tool when analyzing the APK.
 This file contains following fields:
 + elapsed: the time used to analyze the APK in seconds.
-+ num_so: number of *shared library* files found in current app.
-For different architectures, they are *NOT* counted duplicated.
 + analyzed_so: number of analyzed *shared library* files.
 This number should equal to the number of *\*.so* files contained in the APK but more than the *\*.result* files in the result folder.
 Since there could be *\*.so* files contained in the APK but not really used.
 + analyzed_func: number of C JNI functions analyzed.
 This number should equal to the C JNI functions that have counterpart Java native methods.
 + func_timeout: number of C JNI functions that are timeout when analyzing.
 As there is a time limitation for analyzing each C JNI function.